Audi Q5 Sportback vs Lexus RX

 Buy the Audi Q5 Sportback if: You want the lower entry price, want lower running costs, value a longer warranty, need stronger towing, or prefer Audi's approach to design and ownership experience.

-Buy the Lexus RX if: You prioritise performance, or prefer Lexus's approach to design and ownership experience.
+Buy the Lexus RX if: You prioritise performance, need more boot space, or prefer Lexus's approach to design and ownership experience.

 The Verdict

-The Audi Q5 Sportback takes 4 of 6 key spec categories and comes in at a lower price.
+The Audi Q5 Sportback takes 4 of 7 key spec categories and comes in at a lower price.
 The Audi Q5 Sportback will save you roughly $342 a year in fuel.
+If boot space matters, the Lexus RX has a clear edge.
 The Audi Q5 Sportback adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.